MurkyPerki/murkyperki.github.io/src/content/projects/PaperBoy.md

 hasGalleryPlaceholder: true
 highlights:
   - Two line types; temporary mouse drawn and permanent lines under the player
-  - Enemies that chase the player, including one that erases lines
+  - Enemies that chase the player, plus one that erases lines
   - Win by collecting 3 balls; lose on contact with any chaser
 gallery:
   - src: "/PaperBoy/PaperBoy-Gameplay.mp4"